Vaccination

 Shingrix

 • Shingrix is a second-generation vaccine to prevent shingles (herpes zoster) in adults 50 years and older.
-It is not used to prevent chickenpox.
-Shingles occur in patients who have had chickenpox in their younger years.
 Usually, shingles are very painful and can occur in places such as around eyes, ears or mouth which may even affect our eyesight or hearing.
 Shingrix can help to reduce risk of shingles by up to 90% which is superior to 1st generation of herpes zoster vaccines.

 Sign up for the latest updates